wsmoses/CODI-LULESH/medi/doc/Tutorial1.md

 #include <medi/medi.cpp>
 ~~~

-The `init()` call will create all the specifics for the AD tool.
-The MPI datatype is then initialized and can be used to
+The constructor call `MpiTypes()` will create all the specifics for the AD tool.
+The MPI datatype is then initialized
-send AD variables over the network.
+and can be used to send AD variables over the network.
 For a simple send/recv pair the code is:

 ~~~
   int rank;